6 Pointers and Optionals

 6

 This matters especially if this value is big in size.
 Because if it is, then, moving this value becomes an expensive operation to do.
-The computer will have to spend a considerable amount of time copying this value to a new location.
+The computer will have to spend a considerable amount of time copying this value to this new location.

-That is why, many programmers avoid this heavy operation of copying the value, by accessing it through pointers.
-We are going to talk more about this “moving operation” on the next sections.
-For now, just keep in your mind that avoiding this “move operation” is one of main reasons why pointers are used in programming languages.
+Therefore, many programmers prefer to avoid this heavy operation of copying the value to the new location, by accessing this value through pointers.
+We are going to talk more about this “moving operation” over the next sections.
+For now, just keep in mind that avoiding this “move operation” is one of main reasons why pointers are used in programming languages.

 6.1 Constant objects vs variable objects